Sports' Premium Funding

 Children will have their aspirations raised regarding a career in sport.

 Pupils will identify the skills and qualifications needed for a specific career path they are interested in.

 Children are more willing to participate in sport and emulate those pupils who have gone before them.
 Children are more aware of the opportunities for employment around them and able to plan their future academic or vocational paths in advance within sport or sports' science.

 After-School and Extra-Curricular Clubs

-Premier Sports will be providing weekly after school clubs for children, primarily around Multi-Skills, Fitness and Archery.
+Premier Sports will be providing weekly after school clubs for children, primarily around Multi-Skills, Fitness, Tag-Rugby and Football.
 These clubs will be heavily subsidised by the PE Premium money.
 Our after-school club provision will be sport-based and offer sporting activities each day it is open free of charge.

 More children accessed after-school club provision at than the previous year.

 Access to more obscure sports not in the curriculum have been provided to pupils.